allenai/scholarphi/README.md

 npm start
 ```

-However, if you want to run the api locally as well you'll have to:
+See [ui/README.md](ui/README.md) for more details on how to use the reader.

-- Do the 1 time setup instructions for the api detailed in [api/README.md#one-time-setup](api/README.md#one-time-setup)
+However, if you want to run the *api* locally as well you'll have to:
-- Run the api server in /api via `npm start`
+- Follow the instructions in [api/README.md](api/README.md) to run the api locally
-- In another terminal, run the reader app via `npm run dev`
+- In another terminal, run the reader app in the /ui directory via `npm run dev`

 ## Style guidelines